origin1tech/sequelize-cmd/README.md

 #Sequelize-cmd

+#DEPRECATED

+NOTE: sequelize has been deprecated due to the decision to pull the sequelize migrator from future releases of sequelize.
+Although some recent fixes/improvements have been completed you should consider exploring the suggested interface for migrations [Umzug](https://github.com/sequelize/umzug).

+The intent will be to port this project so as to support the a above mentioned alternative.
+The will add features which will add the automatic creation of migrations based on models such as intended by sequelize-cmd.

 A command line interface for Sequelize.
 Largely based on sequelize-cli "cmd" adds advanced features that provide auto generated migrations based on previous model states.
 Up and Down migration events are then stubbed out accordingly.